fvettore/cephbackup/TARGETSIDE/README.md

 Install on the target side in the backup folder.

 ## LOCK BACKUP
-Simply installing the bklock.php script and executing in the folder, immutable flag is added to ALL backup files.
+Simply installing the bklock.php script and executing into the folder, immutable flag is added to ALL backup files.
 This way nothing can be modified/deleted from any client on the network.

 The script check for the last backup date-time and perform lock only if the backup is more recent than last lock.